slackapi/node-slack-sdk/docs/_main/getting_started.md

 Message posted!
 ```

-Look inside Slack to verify a message was sent to you in a DM.
+Look inside Slack to verify a message was sent to `#general`.

 ## Next Steps